 Students are expected to wear their complete uniform to school every day.
-The first shirt and uniform pants, shorts, or skirt will be provided by Sage Collegiate.
-Additionally, in Middle Schools, the school will provide the blazers and ties upon scholars' earning of these pieces.
-Families may purchase school uniform shirts from the office or our uniform vendor, whose information we will provide at our Home Visits, Family Orientations, and online.
-Local vendors, such as Wal-Mart and Target, and online vendors will be identified for other uniform pieces, i.e., pants, shorts, shoes.
+The first shirt will be provided by Sage Collegiate.
+Families may purchase school uniform shirts from the office or our uniform vendor, Campus Club, whose information is on our website and will be provided during Home Visits and Family Orientations.
 We will work with families on a plan for purchase in the instance of multiple students or economic hardship.